 This approach requires several input parameters including market alphas and betas.
 This exercise can be particularly difficult for private companies or where there are few comparables in the market.
-Given the inherent difficulties and subjectivity in applying the CAPM, particularly to private companies, EY is working with the ATO to develop an alternative to provide assurance that the relative return earned by shareholders through their debt and equity interests is reasonable.
+Given the inherent difficulties and subjectivity in applying the CAPM (particularly to private companies), during the draft PCG consultation we worked with the ATO to develop an alternative to provide comfort that the relative return earned by shareholders through their debt and equity interests is reasonable.
+However, the ATO has ultimately upheld their original approach in relation to the CAPM.